Written by Khalil AL-Salem M.D

 Patients with eyelid lesions often present in the primary healthcare setting.
 Although most eyelid lumps are benign, accurate diagnosis and early recognition of sinister lesions leads to improved patient outcomes.
-This article will focus on benign eyelid lesions this includes arising from glands like Chalazions, and malignant tumors arising from skin like, basal cell carcinoma, malignant melanoma, squamous cell carcinoma.
+This article will focus on benign eyelid lesions this includes arising from glands like Chalazion, and malignant lesion arising from skin like, basal cell carcinoma, malignant melanoma, squamous cell carcinoma.

 Types of benign eyelid lesions